TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“If an astronaut in a stable orbit around a black hole extends one foot past the event horizon of a black hole, then they will be pulled in entirely.”_

-There are many theoretical physicist who create a number of hypotheses which are not testable now, but may be testable at some point in the future.
+There are many theoretical physicists who create a number of hypotheses that are not testable now but may be testable in the future.
 While this black hole/astronaut hypothesis is theoretically testable, it is not testable today.

 Unfortunately, as entrepreneurs, we should restrict our hypotheses to ones that can be tested within the immediate future or within our current resources.